tejuscs/ADBD-Labs/adb-mvtoadb/mvtoadb.md

 # Migrate Workloads to ATP-D using MV2ADB
 ## Introduction
-Data Replication is an essential part of your efforts and tasks when you are migrating your Oracle databases on OCI. **Move to Autonomous Database (MV2ADB)** is a tool, permitting the data loading and migration from “on premises” to Autonomous Database Cloud leveraging Oracle Data Pump and with one command.
+Data Replication is an essential part of your efforts and tasks when you are migrating your Oracle databases on OCI. **Move to Autonomous AI Database (MV2ADB)** is a tool, permitting the data loading and migration from “on premises” to Autonomous AI Database Cloud leveraging Oracle Data Pump and with one command.
 Data Pump Import lets you import data from Data Pump files residing on the Oracle Cloud Infrastructure Object Storage.
-You can save your data to your Cloud Object Store and load them to Autonomous Database Cloud using “mv2adb”.
+You can save your data to your Cloud Object Store and load them to Autonomous AI Database Cloud using “mv2adb”.

 This lab is a 3 step process – take export from source, upload the dumpfiles on object storage and import files into ATP-D. However, we would be performing all the 3 steps using a single command.
 In this lab we will use a 12c DBCS instance as source and an ATP-D instance as our target.